jivahire-com/cpp-thread-safe-cache/docs/guidelines/GitGuidelines.md

     Limit the short description to under 50 characters so that it shows up easily in git log if needed.

-5. **PR Description:** The Echofalls repo has a standard PR Description template.
+5. **PR Description:** The Kingsgate.MSCP repo has a standard PR Description template.
 Please fill up the template with all relevant details.
 In a squash merge, the PR description is stored as the commit message body.
 6. **ADO Work Item:** It is mandatory to link an ADO work item to the PR for completion.
 7. **Reviewers:** Add the relevant stakeholders to the reviewers section.
 There's a mandatory requirement of 2 reviewers who have not committed code to the branch being reviewed.
 8. **PR Completion:** Merge the changes into main once review and approvals are complete.

 ## Repo Branching Guidelines

-For the Echofalls repository, we are following trunk based development, which is widely used, including on the pioneer repo.
+For the Kingsgate.MSCP repository, we are following trunk based development, which is widely used, including on the pioneer repo.
 For more information, please refer [link](<https://trunkbaseddevelopment.com/>).
 Some salient features are:

 - The trunk is the only long lived branch in the repo.
 All developed code that is accepted to be a part of the product will be merged into this trunk.
 For us, `main` branch is the trunk.
 - All developers branch from the trunk to create or implement features.
 These implemented features are merged back into the trunk via a PR (pull request).